terraform-google-modules/terraform-google-sql-db/README.md

 - Cloud SQL API

+In order to use Private Service Access, required for using Private IPs, you must activate the following APIs on the project where your VPC resides:

+- Cloud SQL Admin API
+- Compute Engine API
+- Service Networking API
+- Cloud Resource Manager API

 #### Service Account Credentials

 You can pass the service account credentials into this module by setting the following environment variables: